-This topic relates to the making of revised estimates in relation to FTB and CCB where a determination is in force for one or other of those payments.
+This topic relates to the making of revised income estimates in relation to FTB and CCS where a determination is in force for one or other of those payments.
 It also relates to revised estimates where a claim for SBP is rejected.

 Changing an estimate

-For FTB and CCB, individuals may provide a revised estimate of their ATI (1.1.A.20) at any time during the financial year, either in writing, over the phone, or online.
-The revised estimate must reflect their financial circumstances for the whole of the current financial year.
+For FTB and CCS, individuals (1.1.I.90) may provide a revised estimate of their ATI (1.1.A.20) at any time during the financial year, either in writing, over the phone, or online.
+The revised estimate must reflect their estimated financial circumstances for the whole of the current financial year.

 In all cases where a revised estimate is provided Centrelink must make a determination on whether the new estimate is reasonable taking into account all available information.

 For FTB and CCS, if the individual wishes to provide an estimate that is lower than their current estimate or the previous year's actual income they will need to give valid reasons for providing the lower figure.